Explosive letter claims Pope Francis helped cover up McCarrick sex abuse

 Breaking News Emails

-KNOCK, Ireland — The Vatican’s former ambassador to the United States has purportedly written an explosive letter claiming that Pope Francis knew about sex abuse allegations against disgraced ex-Cardinal Theodore McCarrick for years, but chose to cover for him and elevate his position within the church before accepting his resignation last month.
+KNOCK, Ireland — The Vatican’s former ambassador to the United States has purportedly written an explosive letter claiming that Pope Francis knew about sex abuse allegations against disgraced ex-Cardinal Theodore McCarrick for years, but chose to cover up the charges and elevate his position within the church before accepting his resignation last month.

 The extraordinary 11-page '"J'accuse," which came as Francis began the second day of a visit to Ireland that has been dominated by the abuse scandal, was published on Sunday by The National Catholic Register and LifeSiteNews and is attributed to Archbishop Carlo Maria Viganò.